For any parent, the conundrum of balancing boredom with tech is can be a tricky one.

 - Consider flexibility when they are on with other friends but reducing solo-screen time.

-- Kids (and adults) are using screens for practical reasons related to school and work.
+- Children (and adults) are using screens for practical reasons related to school and work.

-- We’re also using screens as a diversion because we’re facing frightening unknowns and children are too – some may watch TikTok to zone out – as we would scroll through Facebook or Instagram.
+- Both children and adults use screens as a diversion from stress or busy schedules - some may watch TikTok to zone out – while other scroll through Facebook or Instagram.
 Recognising this but setting time limits can help manage this.